 Adding to the contention, USCIS has delineated certain fraud traits concerning age and application of F-1 visa status.
 These indicators include:

-Age Discrepancy: Actually, there are some issues arising when an applicant does not match their age with the level of education they wish to attain in the United States.
+There are some issues arising when an applicant does not match their age with the level of education they wish to attain in the United States.
 USCIS may wonder why, for instance, an individual is deciding to further his or her education at an older age or enroll in a degree that he or she has no academic or practical background in.

-Education and Employment Mismatch: As for educational objectives, USCIS tends to extend attention where such aims are logical with an applicant’s employment past.
+As for educational objectives, USCIS tends to extend attention where such aims are logical with an applicant’s employment past.
 It is also important that the chosen course of study should not seem alien to their previous work experience as this may lead to suspicion.

 Financial Barriers and Late Education